catalystneuro/surmeier-lab-to-nwb/src/surmeier_lab_to_nwb/zhai2025/conversion_notes.md

 ###  Acquisition

 > All the electrophysiological recordings were made using a MultiClamp 700B amplifier (Axon Instrument, USA), and signals were filtered at 2 kHz and digitized at 10 kHz.
-Voltage protocols and data acquisition were performed by PraireView 5.3 (Bruker).
+Voltage protocols and data acquisition were performed by PrairieView 5.3 (Bruker).
 The amplifier command voltage and all light source shutter and modulator signals were sent via the PCI-NI6713 analog-to-digital converter card (National Instruments, Austin, TX).

 [Ultima In Vitro Multiphoton